BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 thereof, and did eat, and gave also unto her husband with her; and he did eat.

+3:7 And the eyes of them both were, opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves aprons.

+3:8 And they heard the voice of the LORD God walking in the garden in the cool of the day: and Adam and his wife hid themselves from the presence of the LORD God amongst the trees of the garden.

+3:9 And the LORD God called unto Adam, and said unto him, Where art thou?
+3:10 And he said, I heard thy voice in the garden, and I was afraid, because I was naked; and I hid myself.

+3:11 And he said, Who told thee that thou wast naked?
+Hast thou eaten of the tree, whereof I commanded thee that thpi shouldest not eat?
+3:12 And the man said, The woman whom thou gavest to be with me, she gave me of the tree, and I did eat.

+3:13 And the LORD God said unto the woman, What is this that thou hast done?
+And the woman said, The serpent beguiled me, and I did eat.

+3:14 And the LORD God said unto the serpent,
+Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy
+life: 3:15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall buise thy head, and thou shalt bruise his heel.

+3

 ## The Book of Psalms